 That robots might take on simple rules-based, repetitive, or low-skilled roles is not a new idea, but in a world of escalating compliance, which of today’s jobs isn’t based on rules, targets, and spreadsheets – algorithms in all but name?
 And with autonomous cars, delivery trucks, and drones thrown into the mix, it’s clear that more and more tasks will cease to be carried out by human beings.

 The origin of the word ‘robot’ is the Czech word robota, meaning ‘forced labour’ – coined into popular usage in Karel Čapek’s 1920 play ‘Rossum’s Universal Robots’.
-But while most people focus on the ethical aspects of robots resembling and replacing human beings – as the False Maria robot did in Fritz Lang’s 1929 film ‘Metropolis’ – few people consider the flip side of that process: human beings behaving more and more like robots in a world of repetitive, highly regulated processes.
-That, I would argue, is where the real danger lies in an increasingly automated world.
-[For more on this, see We are the Robots, on this website.]
+But while some people focus on the ethical aspects of robots resembling and replacing human beings – as the False Maria robot did in Fritz Lang’s 1929 film ‘Metropolis’ – few people consider the flip side of that process: human beings behaving more like machines in a world of repetitive regulated processes.
+That, I would argue, is where some of the danger lies in an increasingly automated world.

 The risk of social upheaval is one reason why robotics research is increasingly taking place in multi-disciplinary teams: not only of computer scientists and engineers, but also of psychologists, cultural theorists, ethics experts, and cognitive researchers.
 Robotics is no longer just about scaling a great technology Everest just because it’s there.